 From America’s Breadbasket to America’s Data Capital

-Founded in 1757, Loudoun County was known as the “Breadbasket of the Revolution” during the American Revolution due how much grain it supplied to George Washington’s Continental Army.
+Founded in 1757, Loudoun County was known as the “Breadbasket of the Revolution” during the American Revolution due to how much grain is supplied to George Washington’s Continental Army.
 Loudoun County’s proximity to the US Capitol has thrust it into national prominence more than once; for example, it hosted important government documents and archives in exile during the War of 1812, and more recently, Washington Dulles International Airport was built there in 1962.

 This part of Northern Virginia (NOVA) was perfect for the first expansion of Internet and fiber investments during the early 1990s.
 The land – still almost all rural back then – was reasonably priced and close to the nation’s capital, making it a prime location for the development of what is now called the Dulles Technology Corridor, sometimes referred to as the “Silicon Valley of the East.”
-In addition to that, its electricity rate 20% below the national average made it the perfect place to develop technology and hosting infrastructure.
+In addition to that, its electricity rate of 20% below the national average made it the perfect place to develop technology and hosting infrastructure.
 AOL made its home there, followed by Verizon, Telos, Orbital Sciences, and Paxfire.
-Then came the mega-giants, Amazon and Google and Facebook; the companies that have turned data from a science into an art.
+Then came the mega-giants, Amazon and Google, and Facebook; the companies that have turned data from a science into an art.

 Loudoun County 2018